bia-pain-bache/BPB-Worker-Panel/docs/en/docs/installation/workers-manual.md

 ### 1. Create Cloudflare Account

-If you don’t have a Cloudflare account, create one [here](https://dash.cloudflare.com/sign-up).
+If you don’t have a Cloudflare account, create one [from here](https://dash.cloudflare.com/sign-up).
 You only need an email for registration.
 Due to Cloudflare’s restrictions, use a reputable email provider like Gmail.

 ### 2. Create worker

-First, download the Worker code from [here](https://github.com/bia-pain-bache/BPB-Worker-Panel/releases/latest/download/worker.js).
+First, download the Worker code from [from here](https://github.com/bia-pain-bache/BPB-Worker-Panel/releases/latest/download/worker.js).

 In your Cloudflare account, navigate to the `Developer Platform` tab and click `Create application`, from `Workers` tab find `Start with Hello World!` and `Get started`.